turboscholz/radweganalyse/README.md

 The python script `acceleration_selection.py` is used automatically to find the maximum z-acceleration in the measured data.

-Executing `radweganalyse.py --help` will show you a additional script options.
+Executing `radweganalyse.sh --help` will show you a additional script options.

 Executing the awk script is also simple: `gawk -f phyphox2dat.awk` (within the same directory where the measured data files are located).
 This will generate two files: `Interpol.gpx`